 Form of distribution.
 If the death benefit payable to a beneficiary does not exceed \$5,000, then the benefit may only be paid as a lump-sum.
-If the death benefit exceeds \$5,000, your beneficiary may elect to have the death benefit in the same forms of payments that were available to you.
+If the death benefit exceeds \$5,000, your beneficiary may elect to have the death benefit paid in: